 but in case I am delayed, I write so that you will know how one ought to conduct himself

 - I Timothy 3:15a

-In case he is delayed, however, he provides the written instructions in this letter so Timothy can handle the situation.
-He repeats the idea that what he writes has a specific goal: to instruct the members of the church on how to conduct themselves.
-This is the main reason for instructions on prayer, the role of men and women, how and who to choose as elders and deacons.
-Paul says that as Christians we have a specific way to act, to organize ourselves, to relate to each others as members of the church.
+In case he is delayed, however, he includes the written instructions in this letter so Timothy can handle the situation himself.
+Paul repeats the idea that what he writes has a specific goal: to instruct the members of the church concerning their conduct.
+This is the main reason for his instructions on prayer, the role of men and women, and the selection process for elders and deacons.
+Paul says that as Christians we have a specific way to act, to organize ourselves and relate to each other as members of the church.

 in the household of God, which is the church of the living God, the pillar and support of the truth.